• Home

 Hatter’s Farm PYO Pumpkins

-Hatter’s Farm is a family-run Pumpkin Patch in Essex with over 30 varieties of home-grown pumpkins which can be picked from the field.
-As well as pumpkins, there is also a Maize Maze and a Pumpkin Cannon and this year they will also be opening their spooky Pumpkin Nights event!
+Hatter’s Farm is a family run Pumpkin Patch in Essex with over 100,000 home-grown pumpkins across 50 varieties which can be picked from the field.

 Where: Hatter’s Farm, Takeley, Bishop’s Stortford, Essex, CM22 6NP.